SolderedElectronics/Inkplate-Arduino-library/README.md

 4. You are ready to get started!
 Select Tools -> Board -> Inkplate 6, as well as correct COM port and upload!

 Optional: if you are planning to use the SD card funcionality,  install [custom SdFat library](https://github.com/e-radionicacom/Inkplate-6-SDFat-Arduino-Library) into your Arduino IDE.

+#### Code examples
+There are many examples in the library that you demonstrate how to use any of the Inkplate functionality.
+1. Basic Inkplate Functionality
+1.1.
+Basic Monochrome - use the screen in monochrome mode (graphics & text) 1.2.
+Basic Grayscale - use the screen in grayscale mode (graphics & text) 1.3.
+Basic Partial Update - do a partial update of the screen on Inkplate 6 1.4.
+Basic Custom Fonts - add custom fonts and use them to write text on the screen
+2. Advanced Inkplate Functionality
+2.1.
+WiFi HTTP Request - make HTTP request while connected too WiFi 2.2.
+Low Power - put Inkplate in sleep in order to save battery 2.3.
+Battery Voltage And Temperature - measure battery voltage and temperature of the board 2.4.
+Touchpads - get readings from onboard touch pads 2.5.
+SD BMP Pictures - show .bmp images from the SD card on the screen 2.6.
+Inkplate SD TXT File - read .txt file from the SD card and show it on the screen 2.7. easyC - use easyC ecosystem (I2C) and read a sensor value 2.8.
+MCP23017 Expander - use onboard MCP23017 expander for your own external devices 2.9.
+Web Server - make Inkplate a web server
+3. Others
+3.1.
+Slave Mode - mode that enables control of the screen from any external device using UART

 #### Misc
 Inkplate 6 is available for purchase via:
 - [Crowd Supply](https://www.crowdsupply.com/e-radionica/inkplate-6)